XiankeQiang/SFLAM/README.md

 # Deploying Large AI Models on Resource-Limited Devices with Split Federated Learning

-SFLAM (Split Federated Learning with Attention Mechanism) is a framework based on split federated learning that divides the ViT model into client and server parts, training them collaboratively.
+SFLAM (Quantized Split Federated Fine-Tuning Large AI Model) is a framework based on split federated learning that divides the ViT model into client and server parts, training them collaboratively.

 ### Key Features